The Email tab includes settings specific to email services.

 Service level, Within threshold

 Service level, Within threshold sets the service level threshold for this service.
 A service level threshold is the amount of time in which emails associated with this service are expected to get a reply.
 The reply time is measured from the moment the email is placed in the service queue to the moment when the first reply is sent.
 Acknowledgement (see above) is not considered a reply.
+Note that the Service Level will be reset when an email is moved from one service queue to another.

 The email service level threshold can be specified either in hours or in days and in either case excludes the time that is outside of the hours of operation specified for the given service.